dcernst/dcernst.github.io/teaching/mat411f19/syllabus.md

 </blockquote>

 #### Weekly Homework
 In addition to the Daily Homework, we will also have Weekly Homework assignments.
 For most of these assignments, you will be required to submit 2-3 formally written proofs.
 Some or all of these problems will come directly from the Daily Homework assigned the previous week.
-You are required to type your submission using $\LaTeX$.
+You are required to type your submission using LaTeX.
 You can either submit a hardcopy of your assignment or email me the PDF of your completed work.
 If you email me the PDF, please name your file as <code>WeeklyX-LastName.pdf</code>, where <code>X</code> is the number of the assignment and <code>LastName</code> is your last name.
 Notice there are no spaces in the filename.
 Each problem on the Weekly Homework assignments is subject to the following rubric:

 <center>
 <table class="table table-striped">